pilgreen/operakansas/content/_index.md

 ![](/uploads/RH Grand Night FB.png)

-A GRAND NIGHT FOR SINGING is presented through special arrangement with R & H Theatricals:[ www.rnh.com.](http://www.rnh.com/)

 ##### This performance is generously underwritten by

-Hulnick, Stang, Gering, and Leavitt, P.A.

 ![](/uploads/hsgl-cdl-horiz-white.jpg)

+A GRAND NIGHT FOR SINGING is presented through special arrangement with R & H Theatricals:[ www.rnh.com.](http://www.rnh.com/)

 ## In other news...